 The Chicago Cultural Center hosts two free concert series year round at 12:15p-1pm on the 4th Monday and every Wednesday of the month.
 See schedule below.

 Chamber Mondays explore a rich diversity of chamber music, featuring Chicago’s most talented classical, jazz, and ethnic music instrumentalists and vocalists.

-Dame Myra Hess Memorial Concerts (Wednesdays) features solo and ensemble performances of classical music that showcase emerging performers.
+Dame Myra Hess Memorial Concerts Select Wednesdays features solo and ensemble performances of classical music that showcase emerging performers.

-Upcoming Dame Myra Hess Memorial concerts (Broadcast live on WFMT 98.7 fm and streamed live at www.wfmt.com.):
+Free concerts at Chicago Cultural Center – Upcoming Wednesday Dame Myra Hess Memorial concerts (Broadcast live on WFMT 98.7 fm and streamed live):

 About the Chicago Cultural Center

 The Chicago Cultural Center, opened in 1897, was the first permanent Chicago Public Library after the original library was lost in the Chicago fire in 1871.
 In addition to the library the building was also a Grand Army of the Republic Memorial (on the north side) dedicated to Northern soldiers who fought in the Civil War.
 All the Civil War artifacts once displayed here are now located at the Harold Washington Library.
 Here’s the buildings extensive history.

 The City of Chicago refers to it as “a People’s Palace – a celebration of the arts, education, Chicago, and the world.”